AliakseiKhomchanka/difflad/README.md

     <variable>con_closed</variable>
 </contact>
 ```
 as you can see, each element has a `localId` attribute.
-When diffing, each element's identity is identified by its ID.
+When diffing, each element is identified by this parameter.
 If an element has been deleted, then recreated and put in the same exact position - it may have a different ID, so keep that in mind.
 A more deep algorithm is also possible, but for the initial version it is intentionally kept simple unless there's an explicit need.